roncterry/caasp-usergroup/README.md

 Deletes users from the local LDAP directory.

 **caasp-groupadd.sh**
-Creates new groups in the local LDAP directory.
+-Creates new groups in the local LDAP directory.

 **caasp-groupdel.sh**
 Deletes groups from the local LDAP directory.